ericpts/dotfiles/README.md

 Hacking like a geek:

-* the `playbooks` folder contains Ansible that provisions a machine with apps and configs
 * my main machine uses Debian.
-* ZSH shell with Prezto and my .zshrc
+* ZSH shell with ohmyzsh and some nice plugins.
 * VIM provisioned with VimPlug

 ## Setup for new linux machine